-FIGURE 71.2 Normalized differential DG uptake (using the spatial attention task as baseline) in layer 4Ca of V1 as a function of eccentricity is plotted for all four subjects.
-Percentage differential DG uptake = [(the normalized DG concentration related to the featural attention task) - (the normalized DG uptake related to the spatial attention task)] / (the normalized DG uptake related to the spatial attention task) × 100.
+Normalized differential DG uptake (using the spatial attention task as baseline) in layer 4C $\alpha$ of V1 as a function of eccentricity is plotted for all four subjects.
+Percentage differential DG uptake = [(the normalized DG concentration related to the featural attention task) - (the normalized DG uptake related to the spatial attention task)] / (the normalized DG uptake related to the spatial attention task)] / (the normalized DG uptake related to the spatial attention task) × 100.
 The measurements along the horizontal and vertical meridians are averaged and thus, each data point represents the average of 90 isotope concentration measurements.
 The standard deviations are shown for monkey M3.
-Squares indicate the eccentricities for which the difference in isotope concentration reached a P-value of >0.05; two-tailed t-test.
-The radius of the gratings that were presented in each experiment is indicated by the lines at the bottom of each panel.
+Squares indicate the eccentricities for which the difference in isotope concentration reached a P-value of < 0.05; two-tailed t-test.
+The radius of the gratings which were presented in each experiment is indicated by the lines at the bottom of each panel.
 Note that the shift of lower featural-attention DG uptake from parafoveal to larger eccentricities is correlated with the size of the stimulus.